iExecBlockchainComputing/katacoda-scenario/ffmpeg/intro.md

- # iExec : Run your custom application on iexec.
-An exemple of ffmpeg
+ # Create and run your custom application on iExec.
+A Ffmpeg walkthrough as example

  Please discover the iexec-sdk basics in this first scenario first : https://www.katacoda.com/sulliwane/scenarios/hello-world